 How to Make an Easy Rope Ladder

 The video below only shows how to attach the rungs to a rope ladder.
-Probably the simplest way would be to centre a piece of rope and pass it over a branch and tie it off using a cow hitch.
+Probably the simplest way would be to centre a piece of rope and pass it over a branch and tie it off using a cow hitch or the Bale Sling Hitch.
 In the photo below the middle yellow cordage would be the best option for doing this.
 There is also a video here: How to Tie a Cow Hitch

 DIY Rope Ladder

 Once you have your rope tied around, say the branch of a tree.
 You should not have two lengths of rope to work with.
 The next thing that you will need are some sturdy round bits of wood that can be used as rungs for the rope ladder.

 The next thing that you will need to do is attach the wooden rungs to the ropes.
 This is very easily done by use of the Marlin Spike Hitch.
 In the Rope Ladder Video, I will show you two different ways of tying the Marlin Spike Hitch.
 After each rung is attached to the rope ladder, ensure that the Marlin Spike hitch is nice and snug against the wooden rung.
 The rungs of the rope ladder are easily adjusted by gently teasing the Marlin Spike Hitch upward or downward.